Cyber2910/LogAn/README.md

 Advanced filtering options to remove XSS and SQLi false positives are available, and custom regex can be added to 'false_positive_XSS_regex.txt' and 'false_positive_SQL_regex.txt' (these files are created after running `Setup.py`.

 Do not delete any lines from the template file.
 New comments in the file should be prefixed with ';'.
 By default, the parser will escape special characters.
 To do this manually for a line, prefix the regular expression with the '~' character.

+## Credits
+This project was conducted as part of a UROP (Summer Research) placement at Imperial College London under the supervision of Dr Sergio Maffeis.